-The RM/COBOL runtime system can locate the C subprograms only if their names are exported and either (1) their names appear in the subprogram name table, or (2) the DLL contains an .EDATA section.
+The RM/COBOL runtime system can locate the C subprograms only if their names are exported and their names appear in the subprogram name table.
 The subprogram name table is an array of name table entries.
 Each name table entry is a C structure that is defined as follows: